spxbhuhb/adaptive/doc/internals/layout.md

 ### Box

-Box has three modes:

-- `absolute` which means that all items have instructed positions or self-alignment
+Box places all items at instructed positions or by self-alignment
-- `horizontalFlow` which means that items are placed in a flow horizontally
-- `verticalFlow` which means that the items are placed in a flow vertically

-#### Absolute

 final height =